Why we built permit leaderboards

 The leaderboard methodology is intentionally narrow and inspectable.
 The full machine-readable specification lives at /methodology; what follows is the human-readable summary of how we count.

-• Per-trade, per-county aggregation.
+issuedDatewithin the past 365 days.
+Older permits drop off, so the leaderboard reflects recent activity rather than lifetime tenure.
+This is deliberate: homeowners care most about who is pulling permits today, not who pulled a lot of permits in the early 2000s. - Per-trade, per-county aggregation.
 Permits are bucketed by the trade category that ProFix tags the contractor with (plumber, hvac, electrician, roofing, appliance-repair, gas-tech, concrete, tree-service, and so on) and by the county that issued them.
 A contractor pulling fifteen plumbing permits in Lucas County and three in Wood County appears at the top of the Lucas list and outside the leaderboard in Wood.

-• Permit-Verified badge threshold.
+- Permit-Verified badge threshold.
 A contractor earns the Permit-Verified badge on their ProFix profile when their 12-month rolling count crosses three permits in any single trade-county bucket.
 Three is a deliberately low floor: it is enough to demonstrate that the contractor is doing real, inspected work — not a one-off job from a relative — and low enough to give smaller-volume specialists a fair shot at the badge.

-• Name-matching is conservative.
+- Name-matching is conservative.
 Permit applicants are often listed under DBA names, license numbers, or owner names that vary slightly from a contractor's directory profile.
 ProFix uses a conservative fuzzy match that errs toward missing a permit rather than mis-attributing one.
 False negatives (a real permit we failed to count) are tolerable; false positives (giving credit to the wrong contractor) are not.

-• Source attribution and corrections.
-Every permit row in the dataset carries a sourceUrl back to the issuing jurisdiction.
+sourceUrlback to the issuing jurisdiction.
 If a homeowner or contractor spots a mistake they can challenge it, and the methodology page documents how corrections flow through.

-Findings from the synthetic dataset
+Findings from the matched dataset

-1. Top permit-pullers do not strongly correlate with top star-rated contractors.
-In the synthetic dataset, the contractor with the highest permit count per trade is rarely the contractor with the highest review average.
+- Top permit-pullers do not strongly correlate with top star-rated contractors.
+In the matched dataset, the contractor with the highest permit count per trade is rarely the contractor with the highest review average.
 The leaderboard tends to surface middle-of-the-pack-review contractors who do quiet, steady, code-inspected work for municipal and commercial clients — exactly the kind of work that does not generate a viral Google review.
 The implication: a star rating ranking and a permit ranking are measuring different latent variables.

-3. Permit pulls compound; reviews decay.
+- Permit pulls compound; reviews decay.
 A five-star review from 2018 is the same five stars on a contractor's profile today, even though the technician who earned it may have left the company.
 A permit pulled in 2018 has, by the rolling-window methodology, already dropped out of the leaderboard.
 The leaderboard automatically pruning itself is a feature, not a bug: it forces contractors to keep doing real work to keep their badge.

 What this means for homeowners